dabonqt/dabonqt/README.md

 I am currently learning Python and PowerBi to add them in my toolbox.

-Tools that I currently have in hand are Spreadsheets(Excel & Google Sheets), SQL, Tableau, R.
+Tools that I currently have in hand are Spreadsheets(Excel & Google Sheets), SQL, Tableau.

 You can reach me in LinkedIn, and let's get into it!